Deathmax/deathmax.github.io/_posts/2018-02-10-how-not-to-do-form-validation-or-breaking-qpay-s-ticketing-system.markdown

 Event ids are sequentially numbered.
 It is possible to enumerate through all ~3100 events as of the writing of this post and discover all of QPay's events, even though QPay seems to treat the event URLs as a form of access control.

-Various bits of PoC can be found over at [https://github.com/cheahjs/qpay_bypass](https://github.com/cheahjs/qpay_bypass)
+Various bits of PoC can be found over at [https://github.com/cheahjs/qpay_bypass](https://github.com/cheahjs/qpay_bypass), [userscript](https://openuserjs.org/scripts/jscheah/QPay_Ticket_Count_Viewer) for ticket details and removing client form validation.